 How to avoid Obesity and what is its Ayurvedic treatment?

 Overweight or Obesity is a state which is generally caused by the deposition of excessive amount of fat in different parts of the body.
 The deposition of fat is generally visible on the thighs, belly, breasts and buttocks.
 It can also cause the problems like arthritis, diabetes, heart disease, kidney problems, liver damage and hypertension.
-Know more about obesity and its treatment by Ayurveda by clicking here.
+Know more about obesity and its treatment by Ayurveda.

 Causes of Obesity